sys3545/Prototype_Arduino_CANSAT/README.md

 Released version 0.1.2 (2020 09 09) :
 Position of cansat is printed in openGL replecting pitch, roll, yaw. it's first prototype version!

+Released version 0.1.3 (2020 09 15) :
+Renovation of .ino, the position of cansat is printed precisely more than before.